 Program Part/Area RM/COBOL Application on Windows or UNIX RM/COBOL BIS Service Program on IIS or Apache Program Startup Typically started directly from an icon or from a command line.
 Started indirectly when the BIS web server receives a HTTP request for a .srf file that contains a {{StartService}} tag.
 The request may be issued from a web browser or a program that consumes web services.
-User Interface On Windows, interactive console output, or dialog output using COBOL over the user interface services/SOAP clients of the user interface of the user inter Client Interaction Through ACCEPT/DISPLAY, screen section, and COBOL WOW.
+User Interface On Windows, interactive console output, or dialog output using COBOL WOW.
+On UNIX, console output only.
+A web browser like Microsoft's Internet Explorer or Mozilla Firefox, or the user interface provided by the web services/SOAP client program-for example, the BIS+WOW client program.
+Client Interaction Through ACCEPT/DISPLAY , screen section, and COBOL WOW.
 Interaction with BIS is through XML.
-The program calls B\$ReadRequest(), which populates working storage with request variables.
+The program calls B\$ReadRequest() , which populates working storage with request variables.
 Once processing of the request is complete, the program calls B\$WriteResponse() to convert working storage back into XML, which becomes part of the response to the browser or SOAP client.
 Debugging The runtime command line debugger CodeWatch for Windows Tracing through DISPLAY statements DISPLAY statements that appear in the BIS trace output CodeWatch for BIS version 12 or later (IIS only) Program Termination When the program exits At the user's request (Ctrl+C or Ctrl+Break) When the program exits The service time limit is exceeded The session inactivity time limit is exceeded